Jay Leno: Why a luxurious watch is sort of pleasant automobile — and vice versa

 Examine: Can you spot the smartwatch?

-A affected person artwork form
+An affected person’s artwork form

 Burnout: The photographer who located splendor in warm rods

-Locating splendor in Australian warm rods
+Discovering phenomenon in Australian warm rods

 Read Also: